On the structure of affine flat group schemes over discrete valuation rings, II: Neron blowups of formal subgroup schemes in differential Galois theory

 \subsection{$\cd$-modules on the analytification of an algebraic $\CC$-scheme}

 Let $\La$ be a local $\CC$-algebra which, as a complex vector space, is finite dimensional and write $T=\mathrm{Spec}\,\La$.
-We give ourselves a smooth morphism of \emph{algebraic $\CC$-schemes} $g:Y\to T$, and set out to explain briefly the equivalence of $\cd$-modules on $Y$ and on its analytification (see Proposition \ref{17.03.2017--4} below).
+We give ourselves a smooth morphism of \emph{algebraic $\CC$-schemes} $g:Y\to T$ and set out to explain briefly the equivalence of $\cd$-modules on $Y$ and on its analytification, see Proposition \ref{17.03.2017--4} below.
+(We observe that these constructions are routine and often left aside, see pp. 97-8 in \cite{Del70}, for example.)